 Figure 6.11 Here

-The blank economy from the IUP at BK Layer I and the IUP/Levallois assemblage from TD-II layer VI follow a similar pattern of flake and blank selection for tools (Figure 6.12).
+The blank economy from the IUP at BK layer I and the IUP/Levallois assemblage from TD-II layer VI follow a similar pattern of flake and blank selection for tools (Figure 6.12).
 The IUP from BK Cave demonstrates a unique economic pattern, with the systematic use of cores and tool fragments as blanks for tools due to the cost of importing high-quality flint.
 The two youngest assemblages, the IUP from TD-I layer 4 and the EUP from Kozarnika, show a distinct economic pattern of choice for tool blanks.
 In layer 4 from TD-I, the blades were preferred to flakes for tool blanks, while in Kozarnika layer 5c, bladelets and small blades were mostly used as blanks for tools (Figure 6.12).
 Tools on flakes are common in all assemblages.
 When comparing the mean dimensions of non-retouched and retouched blades and bladelets, there is a general tendency for deliberate selection of the largest blanks to be transformed into tools (Table 6.8).
 The mean length (27 mm) of the retouched bladelets is much greater than the mean length value of the non-retouched bladelets (17.5 mm), which suggests that the longest bladelets were deliberately selected to be retouched.
 The mean width and thickness of retouched versus non-retouched bladelets shows that narrower and thinner bladelets were transformed into tools (Table 6.8).

 Figure 6.12 Here